wp-plugins/osm/readme.txt

 4. Use template-tags to show a map if your post/page has got a geolocation

 == Changelog ==
+= 0.9.2 =
+* Feature: added osm_l tag for map with linked marker to tagged posts.
+* Bugfix: correct offset for pin-icons and non-osm-icons
+* Bugfix: style correction for some WP-themes
 = 0.9.1 =
 * Feature: popup marker with link for the map displaying all posts/pages of the blog
 * Bugfix: licenselink is not displayed if an external map is loaded